 is known as a zero

 of the function.
 A function can have more than one zero or no zeros at all.
-The zeros of a function are found graphically at its .
+Graphically, the zeros of a function are the

 Consider the following function as an example.